prgblockweek/prague-blockchain-week/README.md

- # Prague Blockchain Week 2023 (PBW23)
+ # Prague Blockchain Week (PBW)

  A decentralized conference hosted by [UTXO Foundation](https://utxo.foundation/).
-We are using this GitHub repository and website to coordinate event listings.
+We are using this GitHub repository to coordinate event listings.

 https://prgblockweek.com